European badger: Taxonomy

 Ursus meles was the scientific name used by Carl Linnaeus in 1758, who described the badger in his work Systema Naturae.

 Evolution

-The species likely evolved from the Chinese Meles thorali of the early Pleistocene.
-The modern species originated during the early Middle Pleistocene, with fossil sites occurring in Episcopia, Grombasek, Süssenborn, Hundsheim, Erpfingen, Koněprusy, Mosbach 2, and Stránská Skála.
-A comparison between fossil and living specimens shows a marked progressive adaptation to omnivory, namely in the increase in the molars' surface areas and the modification of the carnassials.
-Occasionally, badger bones are discovered in earlier strata, due to the burrowing habits of the species.
+The species probably evolved from the Chinese Meles thorali of the early Pleistocene.
+The modern species originated in the early Middle Pleistocene, as evidenced by fossil sites in Episcopia, Grombasek, Süssenborn, Hundsheim, Erpfingen, Koněprusy, Mosbach 2, and Stránská Skála.
+Comparisons between fossil and living specimens demonstrate a progressive adaptation to omnivory, particularly evident in the increased surface area of the molars and the modification of the carnassials.
+Badger bones are occasionally discovered in earlier strata due to the burrowing habits of the species.

 Subspecies

 In the 19th and 20th centuries, several badger type specimens were described and proposed as subspecies.
 As of 2005, eight subspecies were recognized as valid taxa, but four (canescens, arcalus, rhodius, severzovi) are now considered to belong to a distinct species, the Caucasian badger (M. canescens).